-Admission to the TXA Internship
+Admission to the Field Experience Programs

-All textiles and apparel students must complete an internship alongside the TXA Internship course, Textiles and Apparel 356.
+All textiles and apparel students must complete a field experience internship.
 The internship experience facilitates learning through the blending of theory and practice.
 The program is a cooperative effort involving three major participants: the student, the sponsoring firm or site supervisor, and the faculty coordinator.